Representation Theory of the American Mathematical Society

 Since Specialization

-This network shows the specialization of papers published in Representation Theory of the American Mathematical Society.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in Representation Theory of the American Mathematical Society.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in Representation Theory of the American Mathematical Society.

 Countries where authors publish in Representation Theory of the American Mathematical Society